MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Geographically co-locate Azure resources with users to minimize network latency and maximize end-to-end performance.

   - Technical solutions such as a Content Delivery Network (CDN) or edge caching can also be used to drive optimal network latency for distributed user bases.
-For more information see, [Global traffic routing]( azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing), [Application delivery services](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#application-delivery-services), and [Caching and static content delivery]( /azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#caching-and-static-content-delivery) in the Networking and Connectivity design area.
+For more information, see [Global traffic routing](./mission-critical-networking-connectivity.md#global-traffic-routing), [Application delivery services](./mission-critical-networking-connectivity.md#application-delivery-services), and [Caching and static content delivery](./mission-critical-networking-connectivity.md#caching-and-static-content-delivery).

 - Align current service availability with product roadmaps when selecting deployment regions; not all services may be available in every region on day 1.